 15. Earth’s Magnetosphere is Strongest

 Image source: Nasa

-Earth’s magnetic field reaches 58,000 km into space and this region is called magnetosphere.
+Earth’s magnetic field reaches 58,000 km into space and this region is called Magnetosphere.
 It prevents most of the particles from the Sun, carried in solar wind, from hitting the Earth.
 The Sun and other planets have magnetospheres but the Earth has the strongest one of all.
-The Earth’s south and magnetic poles reverse at irregular intervals of hundreds of thousands of years.
+Also, Earth’s south and magnetic poles reverse at irregular intervals of hundreds of thousands of years.

 16. Nature of Exosphere

 The particles present in the exosphere doesn’t actually behave like gases.
 This is due to the fact that particles are so far apart to each other that they can move thousands of kilometers without colliding.
 The free-moving particles continuously escape into space, following ballistic trajectories.